Robpol86/robpol86.com/_posts/2013-11-16-Wireless-Charging-Car-Dock.md

 initially didn't do that and found after a few hours that the nGroove metal plate's adhesive has come off the soft material top and the coil/ferrite/board fell off.

+While this works great with my black Nexus 5, the white Nexus 5's back is less grippy, so you might have to plastidip the magnets or add some kind of grippy material between them and the phone.
+I also tried this on the 2013 Nexus 7 but that requires more magnets since it is heavier.
+Also on my Nexus 4, since it has less metal inside, has a smooth glass back, and is heavier than the Nexus 5, it doesn't work very well on this dock.
+You'll probably need to get a grippy case for it and add more magnets.

-Here are some pictures of the third and final version, sans washers.
+Here are some pictures of the final version, sans washers.

 <figure class="third">
     <a href="http://imgur.com/COavxfY"><div class="annotparent"><img src="http://i.imgur.com/COavxfYm.jpg">